taeastmo/16BMB_manual/docs/source/operations/item_010_sample_removal.rst

    2. Ensure all syringe pump valves are open, including the line valve.
    3. Turn the breech clockwise with a crescent wrench to drive the piston down.
    4. Close the line valve of the syrine pump to prevent the piston from raising again due to the weight of the hydraulic oil in the line.
+   5. Re-activate the rotation stage axis by clicking the :guilabel:`Enable` toggle switch in the Aerotech Rotary Stage Axis Control menu.
+Then, on the beamline control screen, click the rotation stage’s Home Pos. button to align the PE press sample stages with the beamline coordinate system.

 .. figure:: /images/sample_removal/PE_piston_reset.png
    :alt: PE_piston_reset